 As you peruse the website, you will see some images of Pohick’s common life in Christ:

 Our broad-church Anglican worship is based on the original English Book of Common Prayer written in the 16th century and updated in contemporary language (see www.bcponline.org).
 The BCP features a Daily Prayer Office based on English monasticism, as well as services of Holy Eucharist (Communion) and other sacraments.
 Anglican worship style, true to its “via media,” or “middle way” ethos, balances the Sacrament (Eucharist) and the Word (Scripture readings and preaching).
 Anglican polity balances lay ministry and ordained ministry.
-Pohick has two priests who preside over worship: The Rev. Dr. Lynn P. Ronaldi, Rector; and The Rev. Alex Allain, Assistant Rector.
+The Very Rev. Dr. Lynn P. Ronaldi, Rector, presides over worship.
 Lay Ministers lead various ministries, including Music/Choirs, Lay Eucharistic Ministry, Acolytes (altar boys and girls), Altar Guild, Ushers, and Greeters.
 The newest worship ministry is Audio/Visual, as Live-Stream worship has become an important venue for worship and evangelism.
 Our outstanding music program includes organ, choirs, bells, and a band.

 Pohick models and practices the necessity for prayer through the Kiki Coderre Contemplative Prayer Ministry, Spiritual Reflections, Community of Hope practices, Lenten Programs and Speakers, an annual Family Spiritual Retreat, and weekly prayer lists.

-Both ordained and lay ministers teach programs ranging from children’s interactive Godly Play and Vacation Bible School; through our large and active EYC (Episcopal Youth Community) and Confirmation Class; and our Adult Christian Formation offerings.
+Both ordained and lay ministers teach programs ranging from children’s interactive Godly Play (preschool – 4th grades), Living the Good News (5th – 12th grades), and Vacation Bible School; through our large and active EYC (Episcopal Youth Community) and Confirmation Class; and our Adult Christian Formation offerings.
 These include a lively Education for Ministry (EFM) three-year program, Sunday Bible and Book studies, other small group studies, and Inquirer’s (Newcomers) Classes.

 Pohick may be best known for its spirit of Christian hospitality.
 Situated near Fort Belvoir and Washington, DC, our parish has been traditionally populated with government and military families, as well as families from all over the world.
 We warmly welcome newcomers and assimilate them quickly into parish life.
 Some of our many fellowship events, which often benefit various outreach programs, including our famous “Pohick Apple Butter Weekend” (yes, families come together to make apple butter in authentic colonial kettles!) and our annual Pohick Country Fair.
 Throughout the year various groups sponsor dinners like the Crab Feast and an Evensong and Christmas Dinner.